chinchalinchin/scrilla/README.md

 15. TEST MOVING AVERAGE ALGORITHM FOR MIX OF ASSET TYPES.
 I think there may be some mismatch of types in date comparisons.

 16. Expand optimization algorithms to take into account START_DATE and END_DATE!
 Need to adjust Portfolio class!

+17. Scrap historical closing prices up to current year from API and store in database.

 ### NOTE